100% FREE CONSULTATION

 Burns and Lacerations

-The statute of limitations determines the deadline for taking legal action.
-For construction accidents in New York, the general statute of limitations is three years from the date of the accident.
+The Statute of Limitations determines the deadline for taking legal action.
+For construction accidents in New York, the general Statute of Limitations is three years from the date of the accident.
 This means that victims have three years to file a lawsuit seeking compensation for their injuries.

 There may be exceptions to this general timeframe depending on the specific circumstances of the case.

-Consult with one of our lawyers at Goldberg & Loren as soon as possible after the accident to understand the applicable statute of limitations and ensure the timely filing of a lawsuit if necessary.
+Consult with one of our lawyers at Goldberg & Loren as soon as possible after the accident to understand the applicable Statute of Limitations and ensure the timely filing of a lawsuit if necessary.

 Compensation for Victims of Construction Accidents in New York